zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Find all icosahedron faces intersected by a given H3 index
+Find all icosahedron faces intersected by a given H3 index.

 # Grid traversal functions